Other Monuments or Places to visit, together

 The Saracens Caves

-The "Saracens Caves" are one of the many traces of the existence of ancient people (probably the Sicans) that inhabited our countryside.
+The “Grotte dei Saraceni” (Saracens Caves or “Grotte della Saracina” or, according to the historian B. Radice, “dei Giganti”) are one of the many traces of the existence of ancient peoples (probably the Sicani) who inhabited our lands.

 There are spaces dug in the cliff, in an adjacent high sandstone cliff, alongside the Saracens River, a Simeto’s affluent that flows for few kilometres along the 120 state road.
 Probably they are of prehistoric origin, used in various ages, sometime as rooms and in some cases for military purposes.